What is a camping turbo stove?

 Folding camping stoves have been known for a long time (although they are widely used, perhaps, only on harsh ski trips).
 They solve two of the three previously stated problems - they work as a stand for a pot and eliminate the need for a fire pit.

 How to increase the efficiency of wood burning has also long been no secret.
-To do this, you need to supply additional oxygen to the combustion chamber - create good draft, connect bellows, or sit a volunteer with a “seat” in his hands by the fire.
+To do this, you need to supply additional oxygen to the combustion chamber - create good draft, connect forge bellows, or sit a volunteer with a “sit pad” in his hands by the fire.
 And if the stove is small, then turbo-blowing can be provided by a tiny fan with a battery-powered electric motor.
 This is how the turbo stove was invented.
 In it, due to more complete combustion of wood and gases released during combustion, efficiency has significantly increased and the need for fuel has decreased.
 True, there was some dependence on batteries, but they say they last for a long time (1-2 weeks).

-Now, knowing that there will be no firewood at the parking lot (for example, you are climbing into the highlands), it is quite possible to tie several branches to your backpack and walk calmly.
+Now, knowing that there will be no firewood at the campsite (for example, you are climbing into the highlands), it is quite possible to tie several branches to your backpack and walk calmly.
 Two kilograms of firewood will be more than enough to prepare dinner and breakfast for a couple of people.

 The principle of operation of a turbo stove

-Those. theoretically, we should see tongues of a special “gas” flame coming out of the upper nozzles of the wood burner.
+That is, theoretically, we should see tongues of a special “gas” flame coming out of the upper nozzles of the wood burner.
 However, in practice, I rarely noticed such obvious combustion of wood gas.
 And the multilayer stacking of firewood and its gradual burning indicated in the diagram has little correlation with the actual size of the stove and the fuel used.
 Typically, the branches stand vertically in the combustion chamber and burn all at once, from top to bottom, and burn out very quickly, on average in 3 minutes.

 Oddly enough, all these discrepancies between practice and theory do not in the least prevent turbo stoves from performing their tasks well.